Cigoler/product-catalog/src/content/products/097-grinch-head-generic-round.md

 ---
 title: 'Grinch Head With Hat'
 description: 'The green monster who hates xmas and all the joy.
-Grinch pops out in this Generic Round light.'
+Grinch pops out in this front.
+To be used with the generic round housing.'
 category: 'LED Light Boxes'
 subcategory: 'Generic Round'
 catalogue number: '097'